099ersf2/099ersf2/README.md

 <ins>**_Scripting_**</ins>

-**⏣300-⏣900 | $5-$10** Simple things like UI, Bug Fixing, Small Systems, or if I can get them done quickly.
+**⏣300-⏣900 | $5-$10** (Simple) Simple things like UI, Bug Fixing, Small Systems, or anything that can be done quickly.
+I will be able to complete these tasks swiftly and completly enhance your project.

-**⏣1500-⏣15,000 | $15-$50** More complicated things like Full Systems like Data Saving and Managment, Combat, Montization, Item/Shop System,
+**⏣1500-⏣15,000 | $15-$50** (Advanced) Complicated things like Full Systems such as Data Saving and Managment, Combat, Montization, or Item/Shop System.
+I can take the load off of you and create something you won't regret.

-**⏣20,000-⏣100,000 | $100-$200** For Obscure, Complicated, or even Entire Game Scripting such as Physics Based Mechanics (Car System, Gliders, exc..), Full Games (Simulators, Roleplay, exc..),
+**⏣20,000-⏣100,000 | $100-$200** (Ultimate) Obscure, Complicated, or even Entire Game Scripting such as Physics Based Mechanics (Car System, Gliders, exc..), or Full Games (Simulators, Roleplay, exc..).
+This will take me a bit of of time but I will be able to take your project to the next level.

 <ins>**_UI Design_**</ins>